How to Add Feet to a Dresser

 Sometimes the bottom will come off without any other work.
 Other times it is glued on as well, so you have to grab a hammer to knock off the bottom.

+It usually comes off super easy as long as everything is unscrewed.
 If the bottom skirting is more than just screwed in (like if it’s part of the dresser) you can use a saw to cut the bottom off.
-That is how I removed the bottom of this dresser, by cutting it off.

-Attach Feet to Dresser
+How to Attach Feet to Dresser

 Now you should have a flat surface to attach legs to the dresser!